microsoft/LightGBM/docs/Parameters.rst

       -  label should be ``int`` type, and larger number represents the higher relevance (e.g. 0:bad, 1:fair, 2:good, 3:perfect)

+    -  custom

+      - ``custom``

+      - **Note**: Not supported in CLI version; must be set explicitly when using the C API (for Python and R APIs, pass the custom objective directly into the train method)

 -  ``boosting`` :raw-html:`<a id="boosting" title="Permalink to this parameter" href="#boosting">&#x1F517;&#xFE0E;</a>`, default = ``gbdt``, type = enum, options: ``gbdt``, ``rf``, ``dart``, aliases: ``boosting_type``, ``boost``

    -  ``gbdt``, traditional Gradient Boosting Decision Tree, aliases: ``gbrt``